London Antique Markets

-As a result of conducting annual tours for collectors to Great Britain and based on our own collecting hobbies, we have discovered that Britain is a grand hunting ground for collectibles of every type, from early antique items right on up to modern day collectibles.
+As a result of conducting annual tours for collectors to Great Britain and based on our own collecting hobbies, we have discovered that Britain is a grand hunting ground for collectables of every type, from early antique items right on up to modern-day collectables.

 High on our list of places to check out are the weekly antique street markets in and around London.
 There you can find literally everything, from choice early antiques to not-so-old Beanie Babies!